HMS Thetis (N25)

 HMS Thetis (N25) was a Group 1 T-class submarine of the Royal Navy which sank during sea trials in Liverpool Bay, England on 1 June 1939.
 After being salvaged and repaired, the boat was recommissioned as HMS Thunderbolt in 1940.
 It served during the Second World War until being lost with all hands in the Mediterranean on 14 March 1943.

 The Thetis accident happened after the inner hatch on a torpedo tube was opened while the outer hatch to the sea was also open.
-Four men successfully used the sub's one-man escape chamber before a fifth panicked and jammed it.
+Four men successfully used the aft escape chamber to reach the surface and be rescued.
 A total of 99 men died as a result.
 The sinking led to the redesign of all torpedo tubes on British and Australian submarines.
 A latch, known as the "Thetis clip", was added to the inner torpedo tube door so it could be fractionally opened to check the tube was not open to the sea before being fully opened.

 As HMS Thetis

 Thetis was built by Cammell Laird in Birkenhead, England and launched on 29 June 1938.
 After completion, trials were delayed because the forward hydroplanes jammed, but eventually started in Liverpool Bay under Lieutenant Commander Guy Bolus.
 Thetis left Birkenhead for Liverpool Bay to conduct her final diving trials, accompanied by the tug Grebe Cock.
 As well as her normal complement of 59 men she was carrying technical observers from Cammell Laird and other naval personnel, a total of 103 men.
 The first dive was attempted at about 14:00 on 1 June 1939.
 The submarine was too light to dive, so a survey of the water in the various tanks on board was made.
 One of the checks was whether the internal torpedo tubes were flooded.

 Lieutenant Frederick Woods, the torpedo officer, opened the test cocks on the tubes.
 Unfortunately, the test cock on tube number 5 was blocked by some enamel paint so no water flowed out even though the bow cap was open.
 Prickers to clear the test cocks had been provided but they were not used.
 This combined with a confusing layout of the bow cap indicators — they were arranged in a vertical line with 5 at the bottom (2,1,4,3,6, and then 5) and the "Shut" position for tube 5 on the dial was the mirror image of tube 6 above it — led to the inner door of the tube being opened.
 The inrush of water caused the bow of the submarine to sink to the seabed 150 ft below the surface.
-How the outer door (bow cap) to Tube 5 became open to the sea is unknown: Woods maintained that until at least 10 minutes before he opened the tube all the indicators were at "Shut".
+How the outer door (bow cap) to Tube 5 became open to the sea is unknown: Woods maintained that not more than 10 minutes before he opened the tube all the indicators were at "Shut".